This piece was written before the final book in the Harry Potter series was released.

 In point of fact, I was VERY late to make the jump onto this particular bandwagon.
 The idea was certainly not original with me.
 Like I say; I think I’m reasonably sharp, but I’m not always particularly swift.
 But, once considered, the premise looked convincing.
 Particularly after a close look at the events of OotP.

-Given that, at the time, she was still drafting out the entire series, she did allegedly have both books in mind when she wrote CoS; she even claimed that the HBP title was once considered for Book 2.
+She had claimed that when she was still drafting out the entire series, she did allegedly have both books in mind when she wrote CoS; she even claimed that the HBP title was once considered for Book 2.
 Admittedly this was information given us in an interview, so she might have just been having us on.

 Well, it eventually began to look like quite a few of the fans believed that they had managed to figure out the solution to that particular puzzle.
 Particularly given that JKR had been waving a possible answer under our noses for the previous two years.